xflr/GravityEngineDemo/README.md

 Then, check the binary permissions to execute (chmod) and run by "./ge_demo"

+For Windows OS, just download the VS Project from "Windows" folder and install the SDL librarys in your project as described on "http://wiki.libsdl.org/Installation"

 Feel free to use on your project.

 Alexandre Bressane